Guide to Disneyland Magic Key Annual Pass: 2026 Prices, Perks, Blockout Dates & Discounts

 Commentary

 None of this is particularly surprising.
-Back at the beginning of the year when Disneyland ended the AP program and cancelled all outstanding passes, we offered the “reassuring prediction” that Annual Passes were not gone for good.
+Back when Disneyland ended the AP program and cancelled all outstanding passes, we offered the “reassuring prediction” that Annual Passes were not gone for good.
 In that, we stated our expectation was that Annual Passes would be back in some form as soon as Disneyland and DCA can operate at full capacity.

 That might not sound like a much of a bold prediction now, since Disney has been teasing a “membership program” for months.
 However, there were widespread fears that Disneyland was killing off its AP program permanently at the time.